luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

           for each propDecl in theProperties
               propDecl.produce('this.') //property assignments
           .out "};",NL

+          if prefix and prefix.length > 0
+              .out prefix,.name,"=",.name,";",NL //set fn as method of owner

         #end if

 Set parent class if we have one indicated